 While part of the team focuses on pulling the new line, another one of our plumbers works on a new cleanout point.
 After the repair is complete, they’ll make a patch between the original plumbing and the repaired section.
 Then they’ll create a covered entrance point so that the section can be easily accessed in the future if it ever needs to be examined with a camera scope or cleaned out.
 All the pipe fittings are equipped with shielded Fernco to prevent plant roots from growing into connection points.

 If you have any questions about sewer repairs or replacements, give Best Plumbing a call at 206-633-1700.
-Take advantage of our sewer service special and make sure that your sewer lines are in good working order.
-We’ve proudly served the greater Seattle and Bellevue areas since 1968!
+Before disaster strikes, make sure that your sewer lines are in good working order.
+We’ve proudly served greater Seattle and Bellevue areas since 1968!